2013/05/22

 to search if the internal symbol

-has been exported in another name. (we could have a reverse map, but it seems unnecessary complexity.)
-Plus, any code that counts on the external nameboo
+foohas been exported in another name. (we could have a reverse map, but it seems unnecessary complexity.)
+Plus, any code that counts on the external nameboomay break. - What if another symbol has already been exported as

 * * *